 Top 5 ACA changes for 2014: Are you ready?

-Next year will be a big year for health care reform.
-In 2014, many key parts of the Affordable Care Act (ACA) will go into effect.
-Below are the top 5 ACA changes for 2014—and how each one will affect your practice.
+2014 will be a big year for health care reform, with many key parts of the Affordable Care Act (ACA) going into effect.
+Below are the top 5 ACA changes for 2014—and how each one will affect your practice—based on AOA analysis.

 1. Health exchanges for insurance